Posted in:

 The small historic town of Murau on the banks of the river Mur is well worth a visit.
 It is beautifully located in Murtal in northwestern Styria.

-If you are on your way through northwestern Styria, you should take the opportunity to visit the old historic centre of the small town with just over 3,400 inhabitants.
-Murau is beautifully situated in a valley that stretches in an east-west direction through northern Styria — surrounded by a typical alpine landscape on the south side of the main alpine ridge.
+If you are on your way through northwestern Styria, you should visit the old historic centre of the small town with just over 3,400 inhabitants.
+Murau is beautifully situated in a valley that stretches east-west through northern Styria — surrounded by a typical alpine landscape on the south side of the main alpine ridge.

 The historic centre

 Schillerplatz, with the Mariensäule monument, is the central square and a perfect starting point for exploring Murau.
-The historic centre not only consists of the houses around the square but also stretches along a narrow strip between the river and the castle hill (Schlossberg) with impressive Schloss Murau.
+The historic centre consists of houses around the square and stretches along a narrow strip between the river and the castle hill (Schlossberg) with impressive Schloss Murau.
 The historic part continues along Lichtensteinstrasse (from the square’s southwest corner) and soon becomes Anna-Neumann-Strasse, which ends at the old brewery.
 The historic buildings in the old town are perhaps just as interesting from the “backside”, i.e., from the riverside, as from the front.

 < Click on the images to enlarge >